bricks-dev/crypto_tweets_sentiment/README.md

 # crypto_tweets_sentiment
 Transfer IMDB sentiment analysis model to crypto currency related tweets

+one problem with this approach is that bitcoin vocabulary is very different from movie reviews.

 ## Problem:
 Is twitter's bitcoin sentiment corellated with bitcoin's price?